 Over the years, the border collie has upheld its reputation as a highly intelligent worker.
 The breed was brought to the sheep ranches of Australia and New Zealand in the past century.
 Border collies have been highly successful at herding, agility, Frisbee, and many other activities.
 The border collie was officially recognized by the AKC in 1995.

 Border Collie Care

 The border collie may have either a rough or smooth medium-length double coat with a coarse outer coat and a soft undercoat.
-They should be groomed routinely.
-Regular weekly brushing is important to keep the coat tangle-free.
-They only need a bath about every three months.
+They should be groomed routinely; regular weekly brushing is important to keep the coat tangle-free.
+They only need a bath every three months or so.

-The border collie is known for its an alert expression, ready-to-go attitude, and strong instincts.
-The breed is among the smartest of dogs and learns new things with ease.
-Thorough training is absolutely essential and should not be very difficult.
-Also, be sure to properly socialize your dog so he will be at ease in all kinds of situations.
+The breed is one of the smartest dogs and learns new things with ease.
+Thorough training is essential and it should not be very difficult for this perceptive dog.
+Also, be sure to properly socialize your dog so it will be at ease in all kinds of situations.